Hong-Doan/Analytics/README.md

 - [x] Projects in the categories of Dance, Theater, Music, F&V are more likely to be successful
 - [ ] Projects in Game category are more likely to fail

+### V. Conclusions
+The final and best model is Logistic Regression, it is best at predicting the odds of a project either failing or succeeding.

+Since we are using 'backers' as a variable, this model would ideally be run continously throughout a project's duration.
+When used before a project launch, with backers = 0, the USD Goal variable will pull the odds of a project to 'failing' until it gains enough backers.
+This can still be useful as we can plug in possible values for backers to find the ideal number to swing the project's odds more to succeeding.

+Further, we can run the model on a periodic schedule for live projects and provide odds for success.
+At these checkpoint dates, we can identify projects that are likely to fail early and allocate resources to promote the project.

+#### Application
+Instead of outright classification, this problem was best tackled with probabilities due to the nature of the question: What makes a project successful?
+Intuitively, no project on kickstarter is a guaranteed success, but there are ones that are more likely to succeed before project launch: those with moderate goals and are performance arts-focused.

+As a project launches and attracts backers, a threshold is reached due to the number of backers and the probability of success becomes greater than failure.
+The model also puts more weight on backers, so a one unit change in backers (log), holding every else constant, increases the odds of success by a greater margin than the negative impact of USD goal (log).
+Projects that are not performance focused, couple with excessively high goals, are starting the race farther from the finish line.
+Running this model before a project launch can tell us how much disadvantage a project has incurred and project the number of backers it will take to overcome those disadvantages.

+Further, we can run the model on a periodic schedule for live projects and provide odds for success.
+At these checkpoint dates, we can identify projects that are likely to fail early and allocate resources to promote the project, either through adjustment of the marketing strategy or a re-evaluation of project goals.

+#### END